The Future of Bible Study Is Here: See What’s New in Logos

 That said, just because they cannot justify us does not mean we shouldn’t pursue wisdom or prudence where it may be found (Job 28:12).
 All people should pursue prudence, along with the rest of the virtues.
 But as we do, we must recognize their limits.

-In first the place, apart from faith, hope, and love, the cardinal virtues only amount to halfway virtue.
+In the first place, apart from faith, hope, and love, the cardinal virtues only amount to halfway virtue.
 For who would find it prudent to lay down one’s life for an enemy out of love?
 Yet Christ, out of a love for humanity, did just that.
 That kind of prudence or wisdom, so informed by love, does not make sense to the world.
 It is foolishness to the Greeks.
 But to us, it is the power of God unto salvation (see 1 Cor 1:18–25).

 Although the cardinal virtues may exist to some degree otherwise, they are not able to reach their perfection apart from God’s gracious gift of these theological virtues.
 For this reason, as a Christian parent, I seek to cultivate the cardinal virtues according to the three theological virtues.